 The view out the window on the drive to Rowson was pretty much the same one we looked at on Peninsula Valdes the day before, without the views of the gulf below sandy cliffs.
 The low bushes sped by our window, spread out against the dry, windswept soil we could see in all directions, with a few hills here and there to break up the view.
 Lucas was friendly and informative, so by the time we got to Rowson we had learned a little about Patagonia's history, and Erin had managed as she always does to lay bare details about Lucas's family.

-with tens of the same orange-colored fishing boats, all docked together like double parked cars waiting for 3rd and 4th grade pickup around 2:20pm any weekday afternoon.
+Once we reached Rowson Lucas drove to the harbor which was filled with tens of the same orange-colored fishing boats, all docked together like double parked cars waiting for 3rd and 4th grade pickup around 2:20pm any weekday afternoon.
 The sky was gray and the air was chilly so we bundled up as we waited for our turn to board a zodiac and head out to sea to search for commerson's dolphins.
 A few fishermen walked the decks of the silent fishing boats, and Jack and I stood watching three workmen pour cement for the new pier they were building.

-about ten other people and climbed aboard.
+When it was our turn to leave we walked a half block to the zodiac with about ten other people and climbed aboard.
 A young boy helped everyone aboard and the captain started the engines and motored us out through the gray water.
 Along the jetties different seabirds watched us go by, and when we hit the open water a cold breeze came over the bow and fully woke us up.
 Bundled in our jackets and sweatshirts, and bound tightly in the life preserver, we scanned the water for signs of the dolphins.
 Commerson's dolphins are white and black, their markings somewhat reminiscent of the orca's markings but are of course much smaller fish in comparison.
 After having such an easy time spotting the whales the day before I started to think finding dolphins in the ocean would be as difficult as finding a needle in a haystack.
 Both the captain and his young helper scanned the water expertly until the young guy finally shouted to the captain that the dolphins were in sight.

-and me to see at first, but with everyone on the boat helping each other out, we soon caught sight of their fins in the water.
+A small group of three of four dolphins suddenly surfaced near the zodiac, slicing through an ocean swell and across our bow.
+They were quick and hard for Jack and me to see at first, but with everyone on the boat helping each other out, we soon caught sight of their fins in the water.
 Unlike the whales who almost languished in the water next to the boat, lingering while we videoed and photographed them to our hearts' delight, the dolphins zoomed around.
 We'd speed after them, catch up, and then slow our engines while they zipped past us occasionally leaping from the water or even doing little back flips.

 We watched the dolphins for about a half hour before turning back and heading back to the harbor.
 On the way in we saw a seal turning somersaults and sitting in the swells watching us, happy to have company on the cold afternoon.
 After docking we returned to the office, shed our life preservers and headed to the fish restaurant next door for a meal of grilled shrimp, oysters, calamari, a salad and Jack's usual suprema.
 After postres we were back on the road traveling to Punta Tombo to see the magellanic penguins.